ehacke/node-gke-cluster/README.md

-# A Cheap Kubernetes Cluster for Node with Socket.io
+# A Cheap Kubernetes Cluster for Node with Socket.io and automatic SSL

 As a disclaimer, I'm not claiming this is a perfect fit for everyone.
 Different applications have different technical requirements, and different uptime or availability standards.
 But I aim to outline the basics for an inexpensive GKE